Reputation in the Shadow of Exit: SUPPLEMENTAL APPENDIX

 \subsection{B.2.
 Commitment Postures}

 How does the discount rate affect the long-run player's Stackelberg payoff?
 Define

 to be the set of (lower) Stackelberg actions for the long-run player when they discount the future at rate $\delta$.
-Note the long-run player trades off between a higher {survival probability} at the (potential) cost of a lower {stage-game payoff} in each period.
+Let $V^*(c, \delta)$ be the value from playing the lower Stackelberg action.
+Note the long-run player trades off between a higher {survival probability} at the (potential) cost of a lower {stage game payoff} in each period.
 My next result characterizes exactly how the long-run player resolves this tradeoff as they get more patient: regardless of the speed at which $v(a, c)$ might decline in $c$, they will always favor more aggressive actions that increase their survival probability as they get more patient.
 To do so, I make one more assumption on the survival probability.